0xdials/buffer_overflow/README.md

 ### exploit_framework.py
-Same basic BoF exploit framework we all know and love.
+basic BoF exploit framework we all know and love.

 ### fuzzing_framework.py
-Same basic fuzzing framework we all know and love.
+basic fuzzing framework we all know and love.

 ### headers_BoF.py